FebrianyRenata02/Evaluasi-Pengembangan-Aplikasi-Web/README.md

 Step/catatan

 - Idea: Choosing the problem to solve
-  - -Simple job board with better UI and UX
+  - Simple job board with better UI and UX
 - Repository: Managing the source code and versions With Git and Github
 - Design: Making the sketch/mockup/prototype for the UI and Ux on Figma
 - Documentation: Writing the scope or specification with markdown